liveslol/dotfiles/README.md

 ----------------------------------------------------------------------------
 ```

-If you think this rice is nice, please consider starring ⭐
+If you like this rice, please consider starring ⭐

 Credits: The scripts are from JaKooLits Hyprland-v3 rice and his wonderful bash skills.
 Thanks <